kanekop/future-cli/README.md

 --milestone "app launch in 3mo"  # Intermediate goal
 ```

-**Impact on Output:**
-The more details provided, the richer the boot sequence:
+When you use extended options, the output becomes richer:

 ```
 # Minimal (vision + commit only)
 Future process started successfully.
 (PID: 20241225) Daemonizing...
 Your future is now running in the background.
+Keep committing.

 # Detailed (with optional flags)
 Future process started successfully.
 (PID: 20241225)